Flops and Hilbert schemes of space curve singularities: Introduction

 \begin{remark*} By analogy to \cite[Proposition~12 and Theorem~13]{OS-HOMFLY}, note that \cite[Theorem~3]{PT-BPS} implies that the right hand side of the main identity in Theorem~\ref{thm:main-A} is the expansion of a rational function of the form $P_-(q)/(1-q)$, where $P_-(q)$ is a polynomial with integer coefficients. \end{remark*}

-Furthermore, let $\Hilb_{q_i}^k(C^-)$ be the punctual Hilbert scheme parametrizing length $k$ zero-dimensional subschemes of $C^-$, set-theoretically supported at $q_i$.
-Then, Theorem~\ref{thm:main-A} yields the following result via \cite[Proposition~B.5]{PT-BPS}. \begin{theoremintroduction} Assume that $C^-$ has locally complete intersection singularities.
+Furthermore, for $k\in \N$ let $\Hilb_{y_i}^k(C^-)$ be the punctual Hilbert scheme parametrizing length $k$ zero-dimensional subschemes of $C^-$, set-theoretically supported at $y_i$.
+Then, Theorem~\ref{thm:main-A} yields the following result via \cite[Proposition~B.5]{PT-BPS}. \begin{theoremintroduction} Under the same hypotheses of Theorem~\ref{thm:main-A}, assume in addition that $C^-$ has locally complete intersection singularities.
 Then, the following identity for generating functions of Euler numbers holds:

 \end{theoremintroduction}